Librarika/manual/README.md

 This manual is created using MkDocs's Markdown files.
-You can easily contribute to enrich this documentation by forking this repository and updating the markdown files available under `docs` folder.
+You can easily contribute to enrich this documentation by forking this repository and updating the markdown files available under the `docs` folder.

 Once you are done adding your documentation, please submit pull request.